5101 Wisconsin Ave NW

 Outside of the office, Ben enjoys skiing and the outdoors, as well as staying current with consumer tech news and emerging start-ups.

 - Roy et al. v.
-Titeflex Corp., and Ward Manufacturing, LLC (2015): Counsel for statewide class of homeowners against manufactures for corrugated stainless steel tubing (CSST), a flexible piping used to transport fuel gas to homes which is susceptible to puncture by electrical arcing causing a gas leak, fire, or explosion.
+Titeflex Corp., and Ward Manufacturing, LLC (2015): Counsel for class of Maryland homeowners against manufacturers for corrugated stainless steel tubing (CSST), a flexible piping used to transport fuel gas to homes which is susceptible to puncture by electrical arcing causing a gas leak, fire, or explosion.

 - In re: U.S. Office of Personnel Management Data Security Breach Litigation (2015): Consolidated cases concerning the recent cybersecurity incidents involving the U.S. Office of Personnel Management (OPM) in which the personally identifiable information of millions of federal government employees, contractors, and others was compromised.